Frequently Asked Questions

 You’re a foundation.
 Does that mean you offer grants?

 We are an operating foundation and do not offer grants through Edutopia.
 Lucas Education Research identifies strategic partnerships and awards grants to researchers to design and study innovative pre-K–12 educational models.
 Lucas Education Research does not accept unsolicited proposals.

 What’s the difference between Edutopia, Lucas Education Research, and the George Lucas Educational Foundation?
 Are they the same thing?

 The George Lucas Educational Foundation is a nonprofit foundation dedicated to improving the pre-K–12 learning process through innovative, replicable, and evidence-based programs and practices that prepare students to thrive in their studies, careers, and adult lives.
-We do this work through two main channels:
+We do this work through two main divisions:

 Edutopia is a comprehensive website and online community that increases knowledge, sharing, and adoption of what works in pre-K–12 education.
 We emphasize several core strategies that educate the whole child: project-based learning, comprehensive assessment, integrated studies, social and emotional learning, teacher development, and technology integration.